QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 -  Indexing commodities and their prices by chance (Kenneth Arrow)

-Much of  the imperialism of complete markets models comes from applying these two tricks
+Much of  the imperialism of complete markets models comes from applying these two tricks.

-The Hicks trick of indexing commodities by time is the idea that **dynamics are a special case of statics**
+The Hicks trick of indexing commodities by time is the idea that **dynamics are a special case of statics**.

-The Arrow trick of indexing commodities by chance is the idea that **analysis of trade under uncertainty is a special case of the analysis of trade under certainty**
+The Arrow trick of indexing commodities by chance is the idea that **analysis of trade under uncertainty is a special case of the analysis of trade under certainty**.

-The :cite:`HS2013` class of models specify the commodity space, preferences, technologies, stochastic shocks and information flows in ways that allow the models to be analyzed completely using only the tools of linear time series models and linear-quadratic optimal control described in the two lectures  :doc:`Linear State Space Models<linear_models>` and :doc:`Linear Quadratic Control<lqcontrol>`
+The :cite:`HS2013` class of models specify the commodity space, preferences, technologies, stochastic shocks and information flows in ways that allow the models to be analyzed completely using only the tools of linear time series models and linear-quadratic optimal control described in the two lectures  :doc:`Linear State Space Models<linear_models>` and :doc:`Linear Quadratic Control<lqcontrol>`.

 There are costs and benefits associated with the simplifications and specializations needed to make a particular model fit within the
 :cite:`HS2013` class